 Encouragement for new homeschoolers ~ reflecting on thoughts, attitudes, ideas and approaches I have considered as I have journeyed in my 19+ years of homeschooling …

-Don’t jump in and try do the whole schedule!
+Don’t jump in and try to do the whole schedule!
 Your kids will freak out and you will quickly burn out.
 It is fine to start slow, progress gradually, focus on one new skill or subject each week.
 When starting homeschooling, take at least 3 months to build up your daily schedule.
 It is fine to leave some subjects out completely and then gradually integrate them into the schedule later.
-Looking back, nothing was really learnt in the stress of discovering how, what and when to “do absolutely everything” on the schedule!
+Looking back, nothing was really learnt in the stress of discovering how what and when to “do absolutely everything” on the schedule!

 It is essential that you slow down!
-Spread out a 12 month schedule over 18 months to 2 years!
+Spread out a 12-month schedule over 18 months to 2 years!
 It will be the best approach for all the middle school years, allowing you and your kids time to enjoy all the scenic routes and ‘rabbit trails’ along the way.
 Most importantly, your kids will love the relaxed schedule and do lots of hands-on activities that make homeschool such fun!